Frida Kinhult: Professional career

 Kinhult turned professional in December 2019 after qualifying for the Symetra Tour.
-She won her first professional tournament at the 2020 Symetra Tour Championship, earning LPGA Tour membership for 2021 and a spot in the 2020 U.S. Women's Open in the process.
+She won her first professional tournament at the 2020 Symetra Tour Championship, earning LPGA Tour membership for 2021 and a spot in the postponed 2020 U.S. Women's Open in the process.
+She was runner-up at the 2022 Florida's Natural Charity Classic.

 Kinhult earned her card for the 2022 LPGA Tour through qualifying school.
+She finished in the top-100 of the rankings in 2022, 2023 and 2024, but had to go back to Q-School to keep her card for 2026 after falling to 136th.

+In 2024, she tied for 3rd at the Ford Championship, 3 strokes behind winner Nelly Korda, and rose to a world rank of 107th a few weeks later.

 Personal life

-Following Vincent Norrman's first PGA Tour win at the 2023 Barbasol Championship, it was widely reported that Kinhult was his girlfriend and that she had been instrumental in his trajectory to the PGA Tour win.
+She’s currently in relationship with fellow Swedish golfer, Vincent Norrman.
+The pair got engaged in 2025.